Do I need to spend time learning WordPress when I can create a website using Wix in lesser time?

 To remove the ads and get access to more features, you would need to upgrade to one of their premium plans.

 Wix is currently offering paid plans in two categories, website plans, and business & eCommerce plans.
-Details of website plans are listed below

 The most basic website plan will cost you $54 per year, amounting to $4.50 per month.
 However, this plan will display Wix brand ads on your website.
 Details of the business and eCommerce plans are listed below.